Rehabilitation is necessary for recovery after injury and to protect from re-injury.

-Alex is the first and only practitioner in the North West and Manchester area to use the unique Dynamic Movement Skills (DMS) methodology.
+I am the first and only practitioner in the North West and Manchester area to use the unique Dynamic Movement Skills (DMS) methodology.
 Running Technique coaching is based on DMS, as is active rehabilitation.
 Combining it with Osteopathy significantly speeds up your recovery.

 DMS causes the brain to work really hard by learning new information at the same time as moving.
 This makes the brain release a large amount of a chemical called brain derived neurotrophic factor (BDNF).
 Our brains use BDNF to create new nerve pathways.
 With a six week course of training, the new nerve pathways lead to new muscle movement patterns.
-By the end of the course, the body has changed it’s metabolism and fixed the correct movements as ‘normal’ movements.
+By the end of the course, the body has changed it’s metabolism and fixed the new movements as ‘normal’ movements.

 If you are experiencing recurrent injury, it is likely that movement repatterining rehabilitation will be really helpful for you.
 We have had great success in rehabilitation of knees and hips and an ankle sprain recovers really well with the approach.
 With hundreds of stepping touches on the bottom of your feet, the training reprogrammes your brain, repeatedly reminding it where your feet are, and with this, lighting up the whole of the body’s spatial awareness and co-ordination.
 This awareness is known as proprioception.